rsnakeactual/cvedata/presentation.md

 # The So What…

-> “Based on the anonymized customer data we are observing, CISA’s KEV Catalog is a cornerstone of collective defense, helping security teams swiftly identify, prioritize, and address critical threats.
+> "Based on the anonymized customer data we are observing, CISA’s KEV Catalog is a cornerstone of collective defense, helping security teams swiftly identify, prioritize, and address critical threats.
 CISA’s proactive sharing of these risks fosters unity and keeps defenders ahead.
-Notably, many organizations respond promptly to newly listed KEVs, and vulnerabilities are remediated faster when they are in CISA KEV list.” - Qualys
+Notably, many organizations respond promptly to newly listed KEVs, and vulnerabilities are remediated faster when they are in CISA KEV list." - Qualys

 Netsec/Appsec is doomed if you rely on CVSS alone.
 We’re working on too much that doesn’t matter.
 We need to start thinking about the vulns that lead to verifiable loss, not the ones that are never exploited.
 We need  *evidence-based*  risk.  __We need ROSI__!